ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 complaining that it can't find definitions for all the `Rover` methods.
 So now we have two sets of source files:

-- controller source files: can't compile due to missing `Rover` methods.
+- _controller source files_: can't compile due to missing `Rover` methods.
-- rover implementation files: can't compile due to missing `main`.
+- _rover implementation files_: can't compile due to missing `main`.

 Each file has what the other file needs, and the compiler is capable of "linking" together two source files so that it can combine definitions from